-Q: Do I need a student defense attorney?
+Q: Do I need a student defense/Title IX attorney?

-If you have received a charging letter from your college or university’s Title IX office or office of student conduct, you need an experienced an student code of conduct attorney who knows the applicable statutory and case law, regulations, and regulatory guidance.
-You will likely be required to meet with a college or university investigator within a matter of days before a disciplinary conference or panel hearing is scheduled.
+If you have received a charging letter from your college or university’s Title IX office or office of student conduct/community standards, you need an experienced student code of conduct attorney who understands the applicable statutes, case law, regulations, and regulatory guidance germane to students’ due process rights under the Constitution and current interim Title IX rules.
+You will likely be required to meet with a college or university investigator within a matter of days before a disciplinary conference, panel hearing, or Title IX sexual misconduct committee hearing is scheduled.
 See e.g., "Investigation" on page 14 of Brown University's Code of Student Conduct.
 Jonathan Cook is an experienced student defense attorney who understands how Colleges and Universities operate.
 Jonathan helps students and their families navigate often-confusing campus disciplinary proceedings to ensure the best possible resolution with the least possible impact on your education and future.
 Jonathan has represented College and University students in more than 150 college and university conduct and academic integrity discipline proceedings.

 Q: I have BEen CHARGED WITH a VIOLATION(s) OF my COLLEGE/UNIVERSITY DISCIPLINARY conduct CODE OR ACADEMIC honor CODE. what do I do?

 A: Don’t panic!
-But also don’t wait to consult an experienced student defense attorney who has deals with alleged conduct code violations on a regular basis.
+But also don’t wait to consult an experienced student defense attorney and Title IX attorney who deals with alleged conduct code violations on a regular basis.
 It’s very important to get out in front of the case against you.
 Lack of proper preparation could result in sanctions including loss of student housing, suspension or dismissal/expulsion.
 The consequences affecting your future can be just as serious as a criminal conviction.

 If you are accused of conduct violations that are also criminal violations like rape, sexual assault, violations related to drugs and alcohol, fraud or assault and battery, do NOT talk about your case with campus police or law enforcement of any kind.
 Your statements will be used against you.
 You shouldn't share with friends or other students either.
 It’s best not to talk about your case with anyone other than your student defense lawyer, parents and family.